 Further studies later found that when ADHD patients took either Ritalin or Adderall, and supplemented with Tyrosine at the same time, the effects of the stimulants lasted much longer than when taken on their own.

-This is all very exciting for me, because my daughter has ADD, and the standard psychotropic stimulants that usually get prescribed to children with ADHD right now often do not work.
+This is all very exciting for me, because my daughter has ADD, and the standard psychotropic stimulants used today often don’t work.

 30% of the kids that take them see no improvement, and the symptoms can include nausea, insomnia, and weight loss.